CodeDomino/core_v0.1/README.md

 - All instructions formed by comand + parameter only;
 - Based on functions;

+DOMINO STRUCTURE
+- Laser Cutter in Bismarck Cardboard;
+- Code based in holes in the cardboard;

 BASIC COMMANDS:
   - Forward, backward, left, right;